Suaeda californica

 Suaeda californica is a rare species of flowering plant in the amaranth family known by the common name California seablite.
-It is now endemic to San Luis Obispo County, California, where it is known from a few occurrences in the marshes around Morro Bay, historical populations around San Francisco Bay have been extirpated.
+It is now endemic to San Luis Obispo County, California, where it is known from a few occurrences in the marshes around Morro Bay.
+Historical populations around San Francisco Bay have been extirpated, though it has been reintroduced to multiple sites in the area.

 Description

 Suaeda californica is a mound-shaped shrub up to 80 centimeters tall with hairless or slightly hairy succulent green or red-tinged herbage.
 The woody stems have many branches which are covered with the knoblike bases of old leaves.
 Between these grow the new leaves, which are lance-shaped and up to 3.5 centimeters long.
 The flowers occur between the leaves, all along the stems.
 Each cluster has 1 to 5 flowers and is accompanied by a leaflike bract.
 The calyx is a cone of fleshy, rounded sepals, and there are no petals.
 The fruit is an utricle that grows within the calyx.